-In response to the Covid-19 alert we are presenting a daily puzzle and they were so popular we ran them for 4 months.
+In response to the Covid-19 alert we began presenting a daily puzzle and they were so popular we ran them for 4 months.
 Now, they are back by popular demand.

 24 is a good game to practice your arithmetic.
 It is usually played by dealing four playing cards, but car license plates in Northern Ireland and the Republic of Ireland are ideal for it.
 So that you don’t have to leave your home, we are providing you with licence plates every day.

 The aim is to make 24 using the set of numbers to the right of the plate.
 You can use addition, subtraction, division and multiplication, but you must use all of the digits.
 We will be posting new plates each day randomly generated.
 You’ll be surprised how many of them can make up 24.